How to open a Canadian business bank account from the US

 You can typically expect monthly or annual account maintenance fees, debit fees, deposit fees, and ATM fees with a Canadian bank account.

-Additionally, you could also be charged for your incoming SWIFT payment network transfers.
+Additionally, you may also be charged for your incoming SWIFT payment network transfers.
 SWIFT’s network covers Canada, so any funds coming into your Canadian bank account may also be subject to fees.
 TD, for example, charges $17.50 for incoming global transfers.

 Opening a Canadian bank account as a nonresident